Good Grief Cook

 Boston Style Steak & Wine Wraps.

-Boston Style Steak Wraps with Shiraz Wine Sauce makes a perfectly balanced appetizer or meal.
+Boston Style Steak Wraps with Shiraz Wine Sauce and gorgonzola makes a perfectly balanced appetizer or meal.
+This recipe won the grand prize at the Beringer Great Steak Cook-Off in California.

-Time to put up the tree and holiday lights.
-This year I picked out the tree in literally 2 minutes because it was too darn cold and slippery to walk the farm.
-My one and only was quite grateful for my quick choice and chopped it down before I could change my mind.
-We missed having William to man the saw and grateful for Caitlin coming by to help decorate.
-Only those tiny white lights will do and I love how the tinsel sparkles in reflection.
+It is time to put up the tree and holiday lights.
+This year, I picked a tree in exactly two minutes because the cold and slippery farm made walking difficult.
+Bill felt grateful for my quick decision and chopped it down before I could change my mind.
+We missed having William there to man the saw, but we felt thankful that Caitlin came by to help us decorate.
+I insist on tiny white lights and love how the tinsel sparkles in their reflection.

-In reflection there is nothing that lights up my life more than the smiles on my children's faces during the holidays.
-Like my father I am always happiest when my children are around.
-In fact, I feel most in balance when I am sandwiched right between them.
-Like the sweet vanilla cream between those crispy chocolate cookies-perfectly balanced, centered, calm, merry and bright.
+In reflection, nothing lights up my life more than seeing my children smile during the holidays.
+Like my father, I am happiest when my children are near.
+In fact, I feel most balanced when I am sandwiched between them like the sweet vanilla cream between two crispy chocolate cookies.
+In those moments, I feel perfectly centered, calm, and bright.

 My kids at Christmas.